Smendowski/react-tetris/README.md

 <a name="techno"></a>
 ## 3. Technologies used
 * [ReactJS Framework](https://pl.reactjs.org/)
-* [Components] - functional and class-based
+* Components - functional and class-based
-* [Styled-Components] - separating the appearance of components from logic and their functionality
+* Styled-Components - separating the appearance of components from logic and their functionality
-* [Hooks] - usage of build-in and custom hooks to manage components' state more flexible
+* Hooks - usage of build-in and custom hooks to manage components' state more flexible
-* [JSX] - adding logic to HTML tags rendered while the component is rendering
+* JSX - adding logic to HTML tags rendered while the component is rendering
-* [JSON] - to store metadata
+* JSON - to store metadata
+* LocalStorage / cookies - to enable game continuation

 <a name="screens"></a>
 ## 4. Screen shoots